 Under the Secretary of Defense-a military establishment if you please-this new department has been set up: Religious Affairs Office, Office of Civil Defense.
-Its Director, Mr. Kern, leaves nothing to be guessed at in his spelling out for us the duties of his they are:
+Its Director, Mr. Kern, leaves nothing to be guessed at in his spelling out for us the duties of his office.
+His speech is divided into three points.
+Here they are: